KellSkog/How-I-Learned-to-Stop-Worrying-and-Love-ML/README.md

 # How-I-Learned-to-Stop-Worrying-and-Love-ML
-My journey from noob to proficient ML coder, picking up a bit of MarkDown on the way :-)
+My journey from noob to proficient ML coder, picking up a bit of MarkDown on the way :-)<br>
+Markdown is like meetings: where minutes are kept, but hours are lost.

 # Week 1 Day 1
 ## Module 2